Klizzy/MMM-Vrr/README.md

 ## <a name="check"></a> Check if your station is supported

 This application uses the provided API from [vrrf.finalrewind.org](https://vrrf.finalrewind.org).
-If your desired station and city combination returns a result, its highly possible that MMM-Vrr supoorts it also
+If your desired station and city combination returns a result, its highly possible that MMM-Vrr supoorts it also.

 ## Feedback

-It's my first Open Source Project, so it would be nice if you share your experience with this module with me <a href="mailto:steven.zemelka@gmail.com">steven.zemelka@gmail.com</a>!
+It's my first Open Source Project, so it would be nice if you share your experience with this module with me <a href="mailto:hello@klizzy.com">hello@klizzy.com</a>!
-Feel free to suggest additional features and / or improvements.
+Feel free to suggest additional features and / or improvements trough a Github issue.

 ## Changelog